Socially conscious investors rank Brazil's JBS, BRF 'medium' risk, Minerva 'high'

 In Brazil, Marfrig got the top score of 59 out of 100 possible points.
 Rivals JBS and BRF scored 51 and 49 points respectively.
 Minerva scored 20 points.

+In a statement, Minerva disagreed with FAIRR’s methodology, saying the index criteria are too broad and can potentially distort results.
+JBS praised “the evolution” of FAIRR’s criteria after rising ten positions in the overall standings.

-The overall top performer was Norway’s Mowi, the world’s biggest farm-raised salmon supplier.
+The top performer among all was Norway’s Mowi, the world’s biggest farm-raised salmon supplier.
 The two worst performers are based in China and India.

 While FAIRR recognizes their commitments to avoid buying cattle from areas where deforestation potentially occurred, it said tracing the origin of cattle only from direct suppliers was not enough.